IBM/docker101/lab0.md

 3. Select the filters for your operating system or platform

 On this page you will find the installation for your operating systems.
-For example, f you are using a Mac, select "MacOS", to find the installation for the Mac platform.
+For example, if you are using a Mac, select "MacOS", to find the installation for the Mac platform.

 # **Optional:** Use play-with-docker
 If you don't want to install Docker, an alternative is to use [Play-With-Docker](http://play-with-docker.com).
 Play-With-Docker is a website where you can run terminals directly from your browser that have Docker installed.
 All of the labs for this course can be run on Play-With-Docker, though we recommend installing docker locally on your host, so that you can continue your docker journey when this course has completed.
 To use Play-With-Docker, navigate to http://play-with-docker.com in your browser.